 La Simplicitée lamp by contrast illustrates Brandt’s passion for iron.
 The textured circular base supports soaring vertical elements conjoined by scrolling and foliate forms.
 Brandt’s lamp offered his customers move versatile lighting options than traditional fixed chandeliers provided.

-This October, our Design Since 1860 auction features examples of both La Tentation and La Simplicitée lamps.
+In October 2021, our Design Since 1860 auction featured examples of both La Tentation and La Simplicitée lamps.

 Lyon & Turnbull’s Decorative Arts & Design specialists are renowned for both their knowledge and their sales of artworks conducted from our Scottish auction house based in Edinburgh and via our live online auctions.
 Our specialists are experts not only on design from 1860 to the present, but also on current market conditions, an essential combination to any successful auction.